Eligibility for Carer Payment (CP) when a care receiver is aged 16 years or over 009-04030020

 If the care receiver has passed away before the claim is finalised, the referral to the social worker is not required.
 A decision should be made on the evidence available and if in doubt advice sought from the Carer Helpdesk.

-A social worker can provide information to help a Service Officer make a decision about qualification for CP including:
+A social worker can provide details to help a Service Officer make a decision about qualification for CP including:

 The Service Officer should update the carer's record to include the outcome/ recommendation of the social worker assessment.